Gohnnyman/solana-bruteforce/README.md

 Under "reasonable time" I mean it will increase the speed of the bruteforce process by 1000x times, which means it would take not 10^66, but 10^63 years to check all the possible private keys (10^10 years is the age of the universe).
 Impressive, huh?

+# Benchmark

+Well, there is no actuall benchmarking here, but on my machine (AMD Ryzen 9 7900X 12-Core Processor, GeForce RTX 4080, 32RAM) it takes one minute to check 7_200_000 accounts or 120_000 accounts/second.

 # Notice
 I'm not trying to steal anyone's SOL; I made this pet project just for fun (at the moment of writing this project I was unemployed).
 Not that it could actually find anything...